serenefiresiren/PerformanceLogging/README.md

    - <u>Review All Indexes:</u> One or more things is functionally wrong given the metrics of both the clustered and non-clustered indexes.
    - <u>Review NCIs:</u> All non-clustered indexes need to be review due to the usage of the clustered.
    - <u>Review Table:</u> Indicates the clustered is likely correct, but the number of scans and lookups indicates one or more indexes are not comprehensive or structured well enough.
 No one problem could be identified.
    - <u>IndexSpaceUpdatedGB:</u> Total Updates * IndexSizeMB in GBs.
 Possibly start by largest amount of data being manipulated in a table to determine order of operation.
+- <u>Reviewed:</u> Optional indicator to mark manual analysis progress.
+Defaults to 0.

 ## Key Data Points